liquinlab/elm-smile/docs/concepts.md

 <style scoped></style>
 ```

 First we start the timer if it is not already started.
-You might as why we need
+You might wonder why we
-to check if it is already started since the `<script setup>` section only runs
+need to check if it is already started since the `<script setup>` section only
-once.
+runs once.
 The reason is that Smile _persists_ information across page reloads.
-This
-way if you participant reloads the page in their browser, Smile will detect the
+This way if your participant reloads the page in their browser, Smile will
-timer was already started and continue measuring time with respect to first time
+detect the timer was already started and continue measuring time with respect to
-it was started.
-Of course, if you don't want that more fancy behavior you can
+first time it was started.
+Of course, if you don't want that more fancy behavior
-just call `api.startTimer()` without checking if it was already started, which
+you can just call `api.startTimer()` without checking if it was already started,
-will restart it to measure "from the last page load."
+which will restart it to measure "from the last page load."

 This example shows another aspect of Smile's API.
 We use `api.elapsedTime()` to
 measure the time it took the user to press the spacebar.
 Then we _write_ the